Nasrinattar26/Nasrinattar26/README.md

 - BS (2009-2014): Water Engineering

-- 👯 I’m looking to collaborate on statistical Hydrology, Extremes, Hydroinformatics, The application of R in Hydrology
+- 👯 I’m looking to collaborate on statistical Hydrology, Extremes, Hydroinformatics, and The application of R in Hydrology